Michele Della Ventura

-Prof. Michele Della Ventura, Music Academy 'Studio Musica', Italy
+Professor.
+Dr., Music Academy 'Studio Musica', Italy

+Michele Della Ventura, professor of Music Technology, is a learning expert, researcher and instructional designer.
 His research interests include correlation between music and mathematics with a particular emphasis on artificial intelligence research in the field of computer-aided analysis of tonal music; intelligent systems; enhancing teaching and learning with technology; assessment for learning and strategies and models for the effective integration of technology into the curriculum at all academic levels.

 He proofreads articles and is a member of scientific committees in International Conferences.

 He was invited as keynote speaker to International Conferences in Italy, Austria, Canada, China, Czech Republic, France, Germany, Hong Kong, Hungary, Ireland, Japan, Norway, Poland, Portugal, Romania, Singapore, Spain, UK, US (Baltimora, Boston, Las Vegas, New York, Washington).

 Michele Della Ventura has also consulted on Big Data and Semantic Technology projects in Italy.
 Some of the projects include indexation of the symbolic level of musical text.

 He is currently involved in a research project related to technology supported learning in collaboration whit Università di Roma La Sapienza.

 He teaches Music Informatics in University courses at Music Academies and Conservatories and Musical Technologies in Music High Schools.

 Chair/Professor.
 Dr., University of Portsmouth, the United Kingdom